marianobarrios/dregex/README.md

 - [Coding horror: regex performance](https://blog.codinghorror.com/regex-performance/)
 - [Stack Exchange regex outage postmortem](http://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016)

-For cases when advanced Perl-style features are not needed, and predictable performance is desired, using DFA-based matching is usually a compelling alternative, unfortunately made difficult by the scarcity of proper implementations in most languages.
-Dregex offers an alternative for the Java ecosystem.
+For cases when advanced Perl-style features are not needed, and predictable performance is desired, using DFA-based matching is usually a compelling alternative, unfortunately made difficult by the scarcity of proper implementations in most languages. dregex offers an alternative for the Java ecosystem.

 ## Supported regex flavor